brandonwright80/Ocean-Beach-Surf-Guide/docs/index.md

 Title: Surf Smarter at Ocean Beach - A beginner’s guide powered by data & AI
 ---
-Hi my name is Brandon and I love to surf so much that I'm creating a beginner-friendly guide to what drives surf conditions at Ocean Beach, San Francisco.
+Hi, I’m Brandon, a surfer building a beginner-friendly guide to help others understand what drives surf conditions at Ocean Beach, San Francisco.

 ## Pages
 - [Basics](basics)